 This time we’re joined by our friend and Augustana colleague Mike Edmondson, Vice-President and Director of Careers–Opportunities–Research–Exploration…CORE, as we call it here.
 It’s what other less advanced institutions of higher learning call a Career Office, which at this college is like saying in the 1970’s that Arnold Schwarzenegger is a guy who lifts weights.
 (It’s true, see, but is a very limited truth.)

-Mike has a PhD in History (so, obviously, he’s a classy guy) from Temple University.
+Mike has a PhD in History (so he’s obviously a classy guy) from Temple University.
 He’s been on Historically Thinking before, in Episode 8 talking about his book Marketing Your Value: 9 Steps to Navigate Your Career.
 Now he returns to discuss a new and related title that’s just been published, Major in Happiness: Debunking the College Major Fallacies.
 There are a lot of those fallacies, but we don’t talk about many of them.
 Instead, we discuss the expectations of parents, and, quite frankly, take them to the woodshed.
 In a gentle, helpful, yet challenging way.
 We hope.

 Thanks for listening!
 Apologies for the long delay; we’ll be back next week.
 Promise.